Formula 1 Equipment List

 Wings are aerodynamic components present in every Formula 1 car.
-That are two types of wings, the front wings and the rear wings, both made out of carbon fiber, just like the rest of the car.
-The front wings in a formula 1 car produces down force, which keeps the car on the ground.
+There are two types of wings, the front wings, and the rear wings, both made out of carbon fiber, just like the rest of the car.
+The front wings in a Formula 1 car produce downforce, which keeps the car on the ground.
 Formula 1 cars are so fast that they can take off into the air, putting the driver's life in jeopardy, and the front wings stop that from happening.
-The down force produced by the front wings creates grip between the track and the tires, and so any damage to the front wings will make it harder for the driver to control the car.
-The rear wing also increases downforce, while also reducing drag and making the car faster.
+The downforce produced by the front wings creates grip between the track and the tires, and so any damage to the front wings will make it harder for the driver to control the car.
+The rear wing also increases downforce while reducing drag and making the car faster.

 The cockpit is where the driver sits in a Formula 1 car.
 The cockpit is located in the center of the car.
 It is a rather small space where the driver has access to the many systems he needs to drive the car.
 Inside the cockpit, the driver sits almost as if they were completely lying down, with their legs stretched up to the front of the car, where the steer and brake pedals are located.
 Formula 1 teams want to keep the cockpit as light as possible, staying away from too much padding or cushioning.
 Because of this, Formula 1 cockpits are not particularly comfortable.

 The engine is the heart of a Formula 1 car.
 It is what gives the car its incredible power and speed.
 The engine is the most expensive part of a car, costing around $10.5 million.
 Due to its importance in performance, the engine is the single piece in the car where teams spend the most time and resources working.
 A Formula 1 engine is very complicated since there is a lot of advanced engineering behind it.